VipinJain1/VIP-K-Nearest-Neighbors-Naive-Bayes-Logistic-Linear-Regression/README.md

 Outlier can mess up the data.

 ### Squashing in LR:
-instead of using signed dist directly, if signed dist is small, use as it, and if singed dist is large maker it smaller value.
+instead of using signed distrubition directly, if signed dist is small, use as it, and if singed dist is large maker it smaller value.